wp-plugins/wcp-contact-form/readme.txt

 ... and that is all!
 You have a fully working contact form at the sidebar on your site.
 New messages can be found in "Contact Form" > "Inbox"

-More information and documentation can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/).
+More information and documentation can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/), [FAQ](https://wordpress.org/plugins/wcp-contact-form/faq/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 == Frequently Asked Questions ==